What’s your initial first reaction to the question, “What is a community college?”

 - Radiologic technologist

 Certificate programs are short-term, non-degree programs that usually take between six months and a year to complete.
-You may be able to take classes in the evenings or on weekends, which can be handy if you’re trying to juggle other responsibilities, like a job.
+You may be able to take classes in the evenings or on weekends, which can be handy if someone is trying to juggle other responsibilities, like a job.

 Why would you want to get a certificate program?
-Let’s say you want to learn something new that will help your future career.
+Let’s say your student wants to learn something new that will help that future career.
 But you’re not interested in taking the classes necessary to get a degree.

 Here are a few career paths that require a certificate degree instead of an associate’s degree: